readium/kotlin-toolkit/docs/guides/lcp.md

 val downloadedFile = yourDownloadService.download(publicationLink.url())
     .getOrElse { /* Failed to download the protected publication */ }

-// Optional: It's recommended to verify the hash of the downloaded package, using your own solution. if (publicationLink.hash != null && publicationLink.hash != downloadedFile.sha256Checksum()) {
-    // The checksums don't match, abort.
-}

 lcpService.injectLicenseDocument(licenseDocument, downloadedFile)
     .getOrElse { /* Failed to inject the LCPL in the downloaded package */ }